-Which raises the question – if your agency is not actively measuring and reporting on profit, then how can you expect to maximize profits while working with them?
+Which raises the question – if your agency isn’t actively measuring and reporting on profit – how can you expect to maximize profit while working with them?

 Here’s an example of why this is so important.
 This retailers’ agency is currently reporting on either efficiency or sales metrics.
-Here’s their annual SEM KPIs.
+Here are their annual SEM KPIs.

 This agency has been told that they need to maintain an average CPO no greater than $30.
 While not reported above, this agency has also driven a 100% increase in SEM revenue this year vs last, while managing to come in under the CPO target which the retailer set for them.
 These are great results which the agency should be proud of, right?

 Let’s factor in COGS and VOH expenses now.

 COGS and VOH expenses total ~68.4% of revenue, which changes the picture quite a bit.
 Following the approach of optimizing for efficiency and volume targets, this agency managed to drive $8,816 in contribution on $638,532 in revenue, or a 1.4% contribution margin.
 That’s not necessarily great, but at least the retailer didn’t take a loss on the channel this year, right?